Nexus

 Misalignment

-When I moved to workshops with the dev team leads a new picture became clear.
+When I moved to workshops with the dev teams leads, a new picture became clear.
 Each team had a different approach to their development journey.
 They did not believe the current framework supported their needs.
 Their feedback was candid and clear: the system produced artifacts, process, and meetings, but not meaningful outcomes.

 This was a record-scratch moment for the project.
 I realized we could not simply digitize a flawed process.
 Instead, we reframed our work to solve the developers’ problems first, then use the tool’s data to give leadership the visibility they needed.